 - The social contributions paid to the National Office of Social Security (NOSS).
 These contributions make it possible to pay substitute allowances (pensions, unemployment benefits etc.) and supplementary allowances (child benefit, the refund of health care, etc.).
-In the private sector, social contributions amount to 13.07 % of your gross salary.
-More information on social contributions on the site of the Federal Public Service Social Security in French or Dutch.
+More information on social contributions on the website of the Federal Public Service Social Security.

 - Income tax.
 This is the part of your personal taxation deducted "at source" each month from your salary.
 The amount of this deduction depends on your taxable gross salary (the gross salary mentioned in the the employment contract minus the social contributions), the composition of your family and other rules.
 More information on income tax on the site of the Federal Public Service Finances in French or Dutch.

 The net salary is the amount that you keep after deduction of income tax, the NOSS contribution, and other permitted deductions.